git/git.github.io/rev_news/drafts/edition-65.md

   also a lot of drawbacks that would prevent it from being merged as is.
 Many reviewers like Stolee, Taylor Blau, Johannes Schindelin and Junio Hamano, were disapointed that Gábor was not trying to contribute to the current implementation.
-It looked like though that a number of Gábor's 34 patches and ideas could be applied on top of the current implementation.
+It appeared though that a number of Gábor's 34 patches and ideas could be applied on top of the current implementation.